PieterTheCoder/PITER/README.md

 ###  👋 Hello Everyone.
 My name is Pieter 👋.

-My Daily is the consistent for coding.
+My Daily is the consistent for coding👍.

 I want to learn coding/technologies for future💻🚀.